Regulation of stem cell dynamics through volume exclusion: Introduction

 Our analysis reveals the three different behaviours of the stochastic vBD process that are absent in its deterministic counterpart.
 When the birth rate is much larger than the death rate, the system quickly takes the form of a long-lived, quasi-steady state, and very slowly relaxes to extinction through a transient bimodal distribution.
 Conversely, for death rates much larger than the birth rates, the system quickly converges to extinction through a unimodal transient.
 Lastly, when the birth and death rates are comparable, the transient distribution is bimodal but the convergence to extinction is fast.
-For these three different parameter regimes, we approximate the solution of the vBD master equation using a quasi-stationary approximation, the renormalised system-size expansion, and the WKB method.
+For these three different parameter regimes, we approximate the solution of the vBD master equation using a quasi-stationary approximation, a renormalized system-size expansion (including finite size corrections to the linear-noise approximation), and the WKB method.
+In particular, the renormalized system-size expansion is a recent modification of the original van Kampen's SSE that has not been widely used yet, but proves useful for tackling master equations of non-linear birth-death processes.
 Finally, we derive an expression for the expected extinction time, based on Kolmogorov's backward equation and first-passage time theory.
 Our analytical solutions provide insights into the rich behaviours of the vBD model.